How to Fill a Seed Tray for Successful Seed Starting

 Our Seed Compost Recipe

-For nearly all our seed starting we opt for a peat-free multipurpose compost and mix in perlite and grit.
+For nearly all our seed starting, we opt for a peat-free multipurpose compost mixed with perlite and/ or grit.
+This combination creates the perfect environment for seed germination.

 6 parts ‘multi-purpose’ compost